 Again, this is a tricky one and there are many videos about how to apply them correctly.
 Honestly, there aren’t many things I can say about this one as this really does require practice.
 Some people use tweezers for this, I prefer my hands but it is up to you.
 Transparent lash glues are better but if you have a black one those work just fine too, but, you have to be a bit more careful.

 There is no trick to applying mascara, just make sure you apply some and don’t forget about the lower lashes make sure to apply to them as well.
-If your lower lashes are small like me, you can just hold the mascara horizontally and apply it with the tip of it.
+If your lower lashes are small like mine, you can just hold the mascara horizontally and apply it with the tip of it.

 Eyebrow Pen (Optional)

 If you have an extra brush take it and apply concealer all over your eyebrows, then take the pen and draw inside your brows lightly.
 Don’t fill all of your brows, leave like 1/5 gap.
-This will make it look like you have smaller eyebrows, and giving you a more feminine look.
+This will make it look like you have smaller eyebrows, and give you a more feminine look.
 If you don’t have an extra brush or concealer, just apply the pen inside of your brush very lightly.

 Lip Plumper (Optional)